How a Patient-First Website Increased Bookings (Without Ads)

 Learn how to design your online presence to build trust with patients before the first call.

-Medical exam room with treatment table, stool, folding screen, botanical art, and teal walls.
+Medical examination room with exam table, stool, folding screen, and artwork on teal walls.

 By Jessica Frech Knowles (CEO of Sivvy) November 3, 2025